junkshon/junkshon_linux_scan/README.md

 To run the utility type the following:

-python junkshon_linux_scan.py -d system
+python junkshon_linux_scan.py -d <option>

 You have the following options:

--d system (this will get the host information including cpu/mem/os) -d process (this will provide a running process stack) -d top (this will provide the top processes consuming the most memory) -d disk (this will provide a summary of disks / layout and size) -d network (this will provide a network stack summary of connections with src/dest ip and ports, ** this may require the script to be run in sudo mode on some systems)
+- system (this will get the host information including cpu/mem/os)
+- process (this will provide a running process stack)
+- top (this will provide the top processes consuming the most memory)
+- disk (this will provide a summary of disks / layout and size)
+- network (this will provide a network stack summary of connections with src/dest ip and ports, ** this may require the script to be run in sudo mode on some systems)

--d all (this will run each of the above options)
+- all (this will run each of the above options)

 Each option will generate a csv file that is prefix with the output type e.g. system and then the servername and datetime stamp.